SignPath/website/docs/documentation/crypto-providers/cryptoki.md

 ## General instructions

+The SignPath Cryptoki library is used to enables code signing using tools that support the Cryptoki/PKCS #11 standard.

+{:.panel.info #about-cryptoki}
+> **Cryptoki and PKCS #11**
+>
+> Cryptoki is the _Cryptographic Token Interface_ [defined](https://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/os/pkcs11-base-v2.40-os.html) by the PKCS #11 standard.
+> It is used by cryotographic software to access encryption and signing keys that are not stored on disks.
+>
+> Cryptoki/PKCS #11 is primarily used in the Open Source ecosystem, e.g. Linux tools and their ports to other platforms including Windows.
+> Some tools support it indirectly through their own provider ecosystem, e.g. [Java via SunPKCS11](#jarsigner) and [GPG via gnupg-pkcs11-scd](gpg).

-This section provides information how to use the SignPath Cryptoki library with any tool that supports Cryptoki.
-Below this section you will find instructions for specific tools.
+This section provides general information about using the SignPath Cryptoki library with code signing tools.
+Subsequent sections provide instructions for specific tools.

-### Supported Linux distributions
+### Supported Linux distributions {#supported-linux-distributions}

 | Distribution | Version         | Comment
 |--------------|-----------------|-------------------